andriilive/wp-disable-all-updates/README.md

-# Disable all updates Plugin
+# Disable all updates Plugin (With Composer install & Bedrock support)

 `wp-disable-all-updates` plugin completely and for real disables all WordPress updates